How configuration works

 - Wallpaper & backdrop covers wallpapers, per-monitor folders, automation, and overview backdrop.

-- Services covers audio, brightness, night light, weather, idle, and notifications.
+- Service pages cover audio, brightness, calendar, idle, night light, notifications, and weather.

 - IPC lists commands for keybinds, scripts, automation, and hooks.